2.5GbE vs 5GbE vs 10GbE: Small Business Upgrade Guide

 - UniFi Cloud Gateway Fiber — 10G WAN/LAN capability, 5 Gbps IDS/IPS ($279)

 The router's IDS/IPS throughput rating matters more than raw port speed.
-A 10G WAN port doesn't guarantee 10G throughput if security features like intrusion detection reduce effective capacity to 5G or less.
+A 10G WAN port does not guarantee 10G throughput if security features like intrusion detection reduce effective capacity.

 Budget Estimates by Business Size